PASTORAL

 Opportunities are always available for individual prayer with trained people from our prayer ministry team after our Sunday service at Church.

 In addition, there are times, when, at any age or stage during our journey through life, we may need extra pastoral care, support for specific situations and circumstances or a personal visit.
 Help can usually be provided at Church by people in our Pastoral support team members, who have appropriate skills, training and experience.
-This can be offered by contacting either the Vicar or the Pastoral Care Coordinator who will arrange the most appropriate response, if possible.
+This can be offered by contacting the Vicar who will arrange the most appropriate response, if possible.

 Some of the Pastoral Care we provide includes –

-• · Transport runs for Members of our Congregation
+- · Transport runs for Members of our Congregation where possible

 You may just need to talk to someone about a personal or family crisis.
 We will listen and help in whatever way we can.